bgpedersen/web-dev-guides/angular/angular.md

 import { ImageEditorService } from '../../services/image-editor.service';
 import { EditImageComponent } from './edit-image.component';

-fdescribe('EditImageComponent', () => {
+describe('EditImageComponent', () => {
   let component: EditImageComponent;
   let fixture: ComponentFixture<EditImageComponent>;
-  // define service, so it can be referenced from test blocks for intellisence and to create spyObj on in beforeEach let imageEditorServiceSpy: jasmine.SpyObj<ImageEditorService>;
+  // define service, so it can be referenced from test blocks for intellisense and to create spyObj on in beforeEach let imageEditorServiceSpy: jasmine.SpyObj<ImageEditorService>;

   beforeEach(async(() => {